 Brian Laundrie Confirmed Dead

 On October 21, the FBI confirmed that Brian Laundrie’s dental records matched those of the human remains found in Myakkahatchee Creek Environmental Park the day prior.
-Laundrie family attorney Steve Bertolino released a statement from Brian’s parents reading: “Chris and Roberta Laundrie have been informed that the remains found yesterday in the reserve are indeed Brian’s.
+Laundrie family attorney Steven Bertolino released a statement from Brian’s parents reading: “Chris and Roberta Laundrie have been informed that the remains found yesterday in the reserve are indeed Brian’s.
 We have no further comment at this time, and we ask that you respect the Laundrie’s privacy at this time.”

 Brian Laundrie’s Cause of Death Was Revealed